Alopecia totalis; Alopecia universalis; Ophiasis; Hair loss - patchy

 Hair loss is usually the only symptom.
 A few people may also feel a burning sensation or itching.

 Patches where hair has fallen out are smooth and round in shape.
 They may be peach-colored.
-Hairs that look like exclamation points are sometimes seen at the edges of a bald patch.
+Hairs that look like exclamation points are sometimes seen at the edges of a bald patch with a magnifying tool.

 Exams and Tests